Top 10 Considerations Before Installing a Steam Shower

 8. Where Will You Position Your Steam Control?

 As a rule, keep the control between four and five feet above the floor and away from direct steam flow.
-MrSteam also offers a remote control option via the HomeWizard and the iGenie, a fully automated, water-resistant remote control.
+MrSteam also offers the fully automated, water-resistant AirTempo wireless remote control.

 9. Prevent Slips And Falls